Recap / Game Of Thrones S 1 E 7 You Win Or You Die

 - Nice Job Breaking It, Hero: Drogo had no intention of crossing the Narrow Sea and invading Westeros until Daenerys is nearly killed by Robert's assassin.

 - Only Sane Man: Renly views himself as this after Ned rejects his plan.
-At the very least, he's a far more sensible person than his brothers or Joffrey.
+At the very least, he's a far more sensible person than Robert or Joffrey.

 - Roaring Rampage of Revenge: Khal Drogo swears one with the stars as witness.